-The Australian Jewish Military Database contains the names and details of some 6,500 Jewish men and women who enlisted in the Colonial, Australian and other Empire armed forces to serve in the Second Boer (or South African) War, World War One and World War Two.
+The Australian Jewish Military Database contains the names and details of some 6,500 Jewish men and women who enlisted in the Colonial, Australian and other Empire armed forces to serve in the Second Boer (or South African) War, World War I and World War II.

 Many of these were born outside Australia and now lie in France or Turkey or places further afield.